DataCrafterAdarsh/Music-Genre-Classification/README.md

 Music Genre Classification

 An AI project to automatically classify the genre of a music track using machine learning.

-1. Project Overview
+Project Overview

-This project presents a complete implementation for classifying music into one of ten genres (blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock).
-It was built as a part of the internship project phase at Elevate Labs.
-The system utilizes machine learning to analyze audio features and predict the correct genre.
-The primary model used is a Convolutional Neural Network (CNN), which demonstrated a high level of accuracy on the test dataset.
+This project implements a complete pipeline for classifying music into one of ten genres:

+blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock

+It was developed as part of the internship project phase at Elevate Labs.
+The system uses machine learning and deep learning to analyze audio features and predict the correct genre.
+A Convolutional Neural Network (CNN) was trained and achieved high accuracy on the test dataset.

-2. Technologies Used
+Technologies Used

-Python: The core programming language for the entire project.
+Python – Core programming language

-Librosa: A crucial library for audio analysis and feature extraction from the raw audio files.
+Librosa – Audio analysis and feature extraction

-Pandas: Used for data manipulation and analysis of the pre-extracted features.
+Pandas – Data manipulation and analysis

-Scikit-Learn: Utilized for data preprocessing, including scaling and label encoding.

-TensorFlow/Keras: The deep learning framework used to build, train, and evaluate the CNN model.
+Scikit-Learn – Data preprocessing (scaling, label encoding)

+TensorFlow / Keras – Building, training, and evaluating the CNN model

-Joblib: Used to save the trained model and preprocessing pipelines for future use.
+Joblib – Saving trained models and preprocessing pipelines

-3. Dataset
+Dataset

-This project uses the GTZAN Music Genre Dataset, a standard collection of audio files specifically for this task.
-The dataset contains 1,000 music tracks, each 30 seconds in length, distributed equally across 10 genres.
-The project uses the pre-extracted features provided in the features_3_sec.csv file for efficient model training.
+Dataset: GTZAN Music Genre Dataset

+Contents: 1,000 music tracks, 30 seconds each

+Genres: 10 (blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock)

+Features: Uses features_3_sec.csv (pre-extracted features) for efficient training.

-4. How to Get Started
+How to Get Started
-To run this project on your local machine, follow these steps:

 Prerequisites
-You'll need to have Python and the following libraries installed.
-You can install them using pip:

-Bash
+Install Python and the required libraries:

-pip install pandas scikit-learn numpy librosa tensorflow Running the Code
+pip install pandas scikit-learn numpy librosa tensorflow

+Download the Dataset

-Download the Dataset: Download the GTZAN dataset from a source like Kaggle.
-Ensure the features_3_sec.csv file is placed in the same directory as the project code.
+Get the GTZAN dataset (e.g., from Kaggle) and place features_3_sec.csv in the same directory as your project files.

-Execute the Script: Open your terminal and navigate to the project directory.
-Run the main Python script:

-Bash
+Run the Code

+Navigate to your project folder and run:

 python your_project_file.py

+The script will:

+Load and preprocess the dataset

+Train the CNN model

-The script will handle the data loading, model training, and will provide a final prediction for a test audio file.
+Provide a prediction for a test audio file

-5. Results and Conclusion
+Results & Conclusion

-The CNN model achieved a high test accuracy, demonstrating its effectiveness in classifying music genres.
-The project successfully delivers a complete and functional pipeline, from data preprocessing to real-time prediction, showcasing skills in both traditional machine learning and deep learning.
-This project meets all the deliverables as required by the internship guidelines.
+The CNN achieved high accuracy on the test set.

+The project delivers a complete pipeline: from data preprocessing to real-time prediction.

+Demonstrates skills in:

+Audio feature engineering

+Traditional machine learning

+Deep learning with CNNs

+Meets all deliverables required by the internship guidelines.